 There are seven elected positions within Tamegonit Lodge.
 These youth serve as lodge officers for the year and are responsible for carrying out the program and administration of Tamegonit Lodge.
 The seven lodge officers are the Lodge Chief, four Lodge Vice-Chiefs, Secretary, and Treasurer.

 Lodge Officers must be under 21 for their entire term.
 Lodge Officers are best distinguished by their distinctive headgear at OA weekends.

 2014 Tamegonit Lodge Organization Chart

-The Lodge Chief - Michael
+The Lodge Chief - Steven

 Serving as Lodge Chief for Tamegonit Lodge can be one of the most demanding, yet fulfilling, jobs a youth member in Scouting can ever hold.
 Only a select few are ever elected to this high honor by the Lodge.
 A Lodge Chief is elected at Fall Fellowship and serves from Winter Banquet to Winter Banquet, training his newly elected successor during the months between his election and the end of his term.
 A year in the life of a Lodge Chief has both its ups and downs.

 The Lodge Chief can be any youth member of Tamegonit Lodge.
 The Chief is usually a Vigil Honor member but does not have to be.
 The Lodge Chief is distinguished at Lodge Events by his distinctive bonnet with a single trail of feathers running down his back.
 This is not so much a means of promoting the chief, as it is a way to distinguish the burden they carry as chief of the lodge.
 In recent years, the lodge chief has worn the simple Ordeal Arrowhead in place of his coup thong, as a symbol of the Ordeal that every leader faces.
 Tamegonit Lodge also has an unofficial lodge chief patch that is passed from Lodge Chief to Lodge Chief to be worn on his uniform.